 He’s adventurous and loves to surprise the one he loves.

-He’s passionate and spontaneous and can make things really sparkle in the bedroom.
+This is one heck of a passionate and spontaneous guy and he can make things really sparkle in the bedroom.

 He’s usually quite lucky.